nbogatyr/nvim.config/README.md

 ## What is this?

 Repository for my personal nvim config.
-This is a fork of [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim)
+This is a customized LazyVim install

 ## Dependencies